docker/docs/content/language/php/develop.md

    (`prod-deps`) and one stage (`dev-deps`) to install development dependencies.
 2. Create a common `base` stage.
 3. Create a new `development` stage for development.
-4. Update the 'final` stage to copy dependencies from the new `prod-deps` stage.
+4. Update the `final` stage to copy dependencies from the new `prod-deps` stage.

 The following is the `Dockerfile` before and after the changes.